 ESG investing can be implemented in a variety of ways.

-Some investors choose negative screenings to rule out the worst offenders.
-Other investors instead, look for integration or a best-in-class approach.
-So, instead of a negative screening, using positive screening, and really emphasising the strongest ESG issuers in their portfolios.
+Some investors choose negative screening to rule out the worst offenders, whilst others use positive screening to emphasize the strongest ESG issuers in their portfolios.

-Others look for more impact-oriented or thematic bond solutions that emphasize specific themes such as climate change.
+Another popular approach is to look for more impact-oriented or thematic bond solutions that emphasize specific themes such as climate change.
 We are also seeing investors combining a number of these approaches.